 Test Questions

-Ok, good.
-We’re done with the questions, and we can start looking at the site.
+Ok, now we will start looking at the site.
 I am going to paste a link in the chat, and then I will ask you to share your screen with me.

 First, I’m going to ask you to look at this [summary table and/or details] page and tell me what you make of it:

-what strikes you about it, what you can do here, and what it’s for.
+What can you do on this page?
+(Clarifying question: What is this page’s purpose?).

+Describe your impressions of the page.

+What catches your eye?

 Thank you for that.
-Now I’m going to ask you to try doing some specific tasks.
+Now I’m going to ask you to do some specific tasks.
 For test purposes, we have created this account that we will pretend is yours, though it looks slightly different than what you might be used to.
-And again, as much as possible, it would help us if you can try to think out loud as you go along.
+And again, as much as possible, it would help us if you can try to think out loud as you complete these tasks.

 For our first task, the scenario is this: You have been asked by a non-VA doctor about your most recent use of NSAIDs.
 Find the expiration date of Ibuprofen Lysine that you had been prescribed by a VA doctor in the past.

-Great.
 Please return to the pharmacy home page.

 Our second task is to Refill [insert medication name here]